maboelnour/learning-notes/books/Cloud-Architecture-Patterns.md

 This pattern is typically used in combination with the **Node Termination Pattern** and the **Auto-Scaling Pattern**.

-**Cloud Scaling is Reversible:**
-Cloud scaling is easily reversed.
+**Cloud Scaling is Reversible** Cloud scaling is easily reversed.
 Costs vary in proportion to scale as scale varies over time.

+#### Managing Session State:

+ 1. **Sticky sessions with Stateful servers**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ3NTAyNjg3LC0xMzAxNDE1MzMyXX0=
+eyJoaXN0b3J5IjpbLTM4Njc4NDg4NSwtMTMwMTQxNTMzMl19
 -->